© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Panningridge iron furnace site is a scheduled monument protected by Historic England under reference 1002252.
 View the official record →

-Panningridge iron furnace site is a scheduled ancient monument located in the Weald of Sussex, dating to the medieval and early modern iron-working period.
+Panningridge iron furnace site is a scheduled ancient monument located in Sussex that represents the iron-working heritage of the Weald during the early modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002252.

 Panningridge iron furnace site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002252.